Eating The Right Foods For A Healthier You In 2019

 Lowering your sugar intake may be difficult at first, but with a few substitutions in your diet you can easily cut back on the powdery ingredient.
 When you go to the grocery store, look at the ingredients in every item you buy.
 Any product that contains added sugar or high fructose corn syrup should not be bought.
 Instead, look for products that aren’t full of added sugars to feel healthier and lose some weight.

 Another way to cut back on sugar but still get a sweet fix is to increase your intake of fruits and vegetables.
 Produce is full of natural sugars that are good for your body and are broken down easily due to the fiber in the produce.
 Eating a variety of fruits and vegetables each day can help curb your sugar cravings, lead to weight loss, and increase your overall health.
-Fruits and vegetables are pumped full of antioxidants, which can fight oxidative stress in your body and reduce your risk of developing a chronic condition such as high blood pressure, high cholesterol, and even certain autoimmune diseases.
+Fruits and vegetables are pumped full of antioxidants, which can fight oxidative stress in your body.
 Ideally, you should aim for 5 servings of fruits and vegetables combined per day.

 Add More Healthy Fats

 Besides switching out your veggie oils to healthy macadamia nut oil or avocado oil, you can also eat healthy fats in other ways.
 Eating a handful of nuts per day can help add essential amino acids such as vitamin E and add healthy monounsaturated fats to your diet.
 Macadamia nuts, almonds, and cashews are great options for on the go snacks that are packed full of healthy fats and healthy calories.